Skip to content

 Instructors who are certified to teach the K9 Nose Work® methodology will have titles of CNWI℠ (Certified Nose Work Instructor℠), ANWI℠ (Associate Nose Work Instructor℠) and PNWI℠ (prospective nose work instructor℠)

-In addition, we also offer educational webinars.
+In addition, we also offer educational webinars and other events.

-A: While there is no in-person course work required PRIOR to the instructor course start, one of the certification requirements is the participation with a personal dog in K9 Nose Work® classes offered by a CNWI℠ (or ANWI℠/PNWI℠ if a CNWI℠ is not locally available).
+While there is no in-person course work required PRIOR to the instructor course start, one of the certification requirements is the participation with a personal dog in K9 Nose Work® classes offered by a CNWI℠ (or ANWI℠/PNWI℠ if a CNWI℠ is not locally available).
 Many CNWI℠/ANWI℠/PNWI℠ offer online classes which are an option if no in-person local classes are accessible to you.
 Find a Class or Instructor

 You will also need to teach Intro to K9 Nose Work/Exteriors/Vehicles/Odor classes and provide short videos as part of your certification, as well as pass an ORT (or ORT alternative).